-Your linguistics degree sets you up for careers ranging from marketing and publishing to speech and language therapy
+Your linguistics degree sets you up for careers ranging from teaching and marketing to research and data science

 Job options